|Surely, 'Archarya', is quite sufficient.|

 This post isn't intended as a critique of Sharath but rather of our pedestal building

 UPDATE 2017I was prepared to give Sharath the benefit of the doubt on this last year but here it is again, the 'Paramaguru' title rolled out once again again for this years round of advertising.
-I find it a source of concern that Sharath encourages or allows this 'title' to be used in his promotion.
+I find it a source of concern that Sharath encourages or perhapds more accurately, allows this 'title' to be used in his promotion.
+Surely a quiet word with Eddie Stern, with Sonia Jones of Sonima, asking them not to use the 'parampaguru' would suffice.
+Sharath doesn't teach that many workshops, asking those who invite him not to use a title in their advertising would stop the trend.

 Note: Namarupa is a beautifully produced magazine and worth getting, this edition follows the 2015 Ynamarupa Yatra (tour/pilgrimage).
 The Sharath section mostly consists of an intro, two or three conferences which are basically the same as those that have come out of Mysore over the last few years (although here the three conferences follow on from eachother) and a couple of extra paragraphs to the above section on Parampara plus a few glossy photos of Sharath as well as a couple from inside KPJAYI.